hds/hegdenu.net/content/posts/understanding-async-await-4.md

 Thanks to everyone for reading!

-A huge thank-you to the people who wrote to me to say how much they were enjoying and/or learning from the series.
+A few people wrote to me to say how much they were enjoying the series.

+(and/or learning something from it)

+A huge thank you to these very kind people!

 That was very motivating and always made my day.